department-of-veterans-affairs/va.gov-team/products/identity/Monitoring and Alerting/Monitors_Alerts_Datadog.md

 # VSP Identity Datadog Monitoring and Alerting APIs

 The VSP Identity team utilizes two primary solutions for monitoring and alerting of va.gov login related functions.
-[Grafana](http://grafana.vfs.va.gov/d/ioicprRMk/ssoe-launch?orgId=1&from=now-12h&to=now&refresh=30m) and [Datadog](https://app.datadoghq.com/dashboard/97h-d7e-tgr/joeidentitytestboard?from_ts=1641144949676&to_ts=1641317749676&live=true).
+[Grafana](http://grafana.vfs.va.gov/d/ioicprRMk/ssoe-launch?orgId=1&from=now-12h&to=now&refresh=30m) and [Datadog](https://app.datadoghq.com/dashboard/97h-d7e-tgr/vsp-identity-monitor-dashboard).
 VSP is moving all metrics away from Grafana and into Datadog.
 All of the metrics utilized within these two solutions rely on Statsd.
-The statsd modules are used within Vets-API and many of the required proxies for Vets-API, this ensures most of the important information required for the Identity team is captured to monitor all login related activity within VA.gov.
+The statsd modules are used within Vets-API and many of the required proxies for Vets-API, this ensures the required information the Identity team is captured.

 ### <ins>**Audience**</ins>
-This document is intended to be utilized by anyone who has access to the [Identity Datadog Dashboard](https://app.datadoghq.com/dashboard/97h-d7e-tgr/joeidentitytestboard?from_ts=1641144949676&to_ts=1641317749676&live=true).
-The details within the document should be enough to help explain what the monitors intent is however the technical implementation of the stats that are collected to create the monitors is not explained in this document, for that you can review the [Identity Metrics and Errors document](https://github.com/department-of-veterans-affairs/va.gov-team/blob/master/products/identity/Identity_errors_metrics.md).
+This document is intended to be utilized by anyone who has access to the [Identity Datadog Dashboard](https://app.datadoghq.com/dashboard/97h-d7e-tgr/vsp-identity-monitor-dashboard).
+The details within this document should be enough to help explain what the monitor's intent is and some initial information on how to respond.
+The technical implementation of the stats that are collected to create the monitors is not explained in this document, for that you can review the [Identity Metrics and Errors document](https://github.com/department-of-veterans-affairs/va.gov-team/blob/master/products/identity/Identity_errors_metrics.md).

 ### <ins>**Current State**</ins>
 As of 3Jan2022 all the critical alerting lives within datadog which uses statsd and makes calls to pagerduty and slack.
 Statsd is still being used with Prometheus which also has its own call to pagerduty when an alert threshold is reached, the details of this can be found within the [Identity Errors and Metrics document](https://github.com/department-of-veterans-affairs/va.gov-team/blob/master/products/identity/Identity_errors_metrics.md).
 The consolidation of all the alerts to function through Datadog only is currently underway, and this document will serve as the kickoff point to document the changes.